Kinvara 10 vs. Kinvara 8

 Typically the most responsive models feature a springy midsole and internal stability structures that help the midsole snap back and return energy.
 These shoes have half of that equation with a tall EVA midsole that includes the EVERUN topsole, meant to increase the energy return with each stride, which it does beautifully.

 The new model still comes in near the top for landing comfort.
 It doesn't need much breaking in and is ready to roll with high out-of-box comfort.
-With just a 4mm drop in the heel-to-toe, Saucony created a smooth and natural landing that utilizes full ground contact similar to many of the other models in this lineup, especially the HOKA ONE ONE Arahi and some of the other racing flats.
+With just a 4mm drop in the heel-to-toe, Saucony created a smooth and natural landing that utilizes full ground contact similar to many of the other models in this lineup.

 Thick padding and a wide landing platform give the Kinvara 8s superior landing comfort.